Ars-Digitale/java-21-study-guide/docs/module-01/lesson.md

 ```

 > [!NOTE]
-> The `src` directory it is not part of our package, being only the directory containing all our source files;
+> The `src` and `out` folders are not part of our packages, being only the directory containing all our source files and the compiled .class files;

 **Main.java**
 ```java